chef-boneyard/chef-web-docs-2016/includes_private_chef_10x/includes_private_chef_10x.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 Welcome to the |chef private| guide!
-This document is broken into four broad sections:
+This document is broken into five broad sections:

 * **Engagement Overview:** A guide to working with |opscode| consulting to install |chef private| in your environment.
 * **Architecture:** An overview of the three topology options: Standalone, Tiered, and High Availability.